| contact me if you wish to exchange banknotes |

 Printer - Giesecke & Devriant (G&D)

 Obverse – The main feature is the portrait of Chinggis Khaan (Genghis Khan).
 Chinggis Khaan was born in 1162 and named Borjigin Temujin.
 He came to power when he successfully united the nomadic tribes of northern Asia.
-After successfully formed the Mongo Empire, he took the name Genghis Khan and commenced invading the whole of China, Central Asia and many parts of the world.
+After successfully forming the Mongo Empire, he took the name Genghis Khan and commenced invading the whole of China, Central Asia and many parts of the world.
 By the end of his life, his army occupied a substantial portion of Central Asia and China.
-Genghis Khan reign started in 1206 and died in 1227.
+Genghis Khan's reign started in 1206 and died in 1227.
 He was succeeded by Ogedei Khan.
 In today’s Mongolia, Genghis Khan is regarded as the founding father of the nation.

 1. The background picture, especially the denomination “20000” and inscription "Mongolia" in traditional scripts on the front side are printed in intaglio with high tactility when tilted with fingers.

-2. The State symbol “Soyombo” with denomination “20000” appears on the holographic patch on the front side of banknote.
+2. The State symbol “Soyombo” with denomination “20000” appears on the holographic patch on the front side of the banknote.

 3. The inscription “MONGOLBANK” is printed in microprint on the lower-front, left corner of the banknote.

-4. The portrait of Chinggis Khaan and the letters “МБ” appear in watermark on the right-front side of banknote when viewed against the light.
+4. The portrait of Chinggis Khaan and the letters “МБ” appear in watermark on the right-front side of the banknote when viewed against the light.

 6. The four horsemen on the lower right corner of the banknote will appear with different changing backgrounds when viewed from angles.

-7. The inscription “MONGOLBANK” and State symbol “Soyombo” interchangeably appear on the 3 mm security thread on the back side of banknote.
+7. The inscription “MONGOLBANK” and State symbol “Soyombo” interchangeably appear on the 3 mm security thread on the back side of the banknote.

 8. The portrait of Chinggis Khaan, background of “Soyombo”, and Denomination “20000” will appear in green under UV-light.